vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 4 commits since the previous release, including 3 fixes.
+More than 5 commits since the previous release, including 4 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon May 30 03:13:03 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue May 31 03:05:02 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER